How and Why to Use Active Voice

 In earlier decades of American schooling, teachers stressed the importance of using active verbs and avoiding passive verbs.
 In recent decades, classical grammar practice has given way to the concept that “conversational” writing more effectively ‘speaks’ to readers.

-Using active voice to change these sentences allows us to make a more direct statement: “We will now talk about changing our policies” and “We will now play charades.”
+“We will now talk about changing our policies” and “We will now play charades.”

 Journalism courses hammer the importance of active voice until students surrender and comply.
-Newspapers have a very practical reason for that: they make money by optimizing advertising space—not by selling their papers—and passive voice often requires extra words to prop up the passive verb.
-That increases text space and reduces advertising space—an unforgivable sin in newspaper writing!
+Newspapers have a very practical reason for that: they make their serious money by optimizing advertising space—not by selling their papers for 25 cents each.

 Thank you Marshall,